 The respondent highlighted that he was beaten on the head, where he still felt pain even some days after.
 He stressed that he lost a lot of blood from the wound on top of his head.
 After having been struck with sticks and batons on the head, the respondent described that he sat to maintain control over his body and to not faint.

 “After that they beat me, I couldn’t even understand where I was.
 I sat down without moving for a while”

 The respondent described having been struck for what he remembers as 10 minutes.
-Reportedly the authorities spend about 25 minutes with the group, striking them and asking for their properties.
+Reportedly, the authorities spend about 25 minutes with the group, striking them and asking for their properties.

-Afterwards the authorities ordered the people on the move to enter in the white police van.
+Afterwards, the authorities ordered the people on the move to enter in the white police van.

-The respondent was not able to recall the location of the police station because their mobiles were confiscated by the authorities and the vehicle where the group was, had no windows.
+The respondent was not able to recall the location of the police station because their mobiles were confiscated by the authorities and the vehicle where the group was in, had no windows.
 He could only remember that he spent about 2 hours travelling; it was around 1pm when they arrived at a police station.